berneout/normally-open-closed/README.md

 Copy [`open.md`](./open.md) or [`closed.md`](./closed.md) into your project's `LICENSE` file or header comments.
 Fill in Prohibited Purposes or Permitted Purposes to set the rules for use of your work.

+We would _great appreciate_ issues on the [GitHub repository for these licenses](https://github.com/berneout/normally-open-closed) with a note that you're using one of the licenses, and how.
+In the future, we may add a showcase or other list of representative projects to the repository or a dedicated website.

 ## Lineage

 These licenses are derived from [The Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0), with some improvements from [Round Robin 1.0.0](https://roundrobinlicense.com/1.0.0).